 - Olivia Ainsworth: Traveled to Paris, hiked the Oregon coast trail, became a certified bartender

 - Anna Jackson: Completed the Middlebury Spanish Immersion Program

-- Elise Ozarowski: Taught four photography classes this summer to physically and mentally challenged adults
+- Elise Ozarowski: Taught four photography classes to physically and mentally challenged adults

-- Laura Rosenthal: Just back from a semester in London, new Pugh Community Board Vice Chair, spent the summer working for a editing software company called WordRake
+- Laura Rosenthal: Back from a semester in London, new Pugh Community Board Vice Chair, worked for an editing software company called WordRake

 - Carina Wallack: Worked at a lodge in the Adirondacks and hiked 18 of the 46 Adirondack High Peaks (4,000+ft) as well as 10 of the smaller (2500-4000 ft) mountains

-- Izzy Prince: Just back from a semester in Scotland, where she studied Jane Austen and did the St. Andrews May Dip and didin’t die of hypothermia
+- Izzy Prince: Back from a semester in Scotland, where she studied Jane Austen and did the St. Andrews May Dip and didin’t die of hypothermia

 - Sara Kaplan: Worked as a production assistant on TLC’s “Breaking Amish”

 - Justin Lutian: Was inducted into Phi Beta Kappa at the end of the school year, spent part of the summer working in a lab on campus

 - Andrew Finn: Worked with Colby Writing Program Director/Professor Stacey Sheriff as a research assistant studying International English L2 student pedagogy, identity, and tutoring in U.S. higher education